marcglasberg/async_redux/README.md

 <br>

-The easiest way to show a progress indicator is to use `store.isWaitingFor(MyAction)`, where `MyAction` is the async action you are waiting for.
+The easiest way to show a progress indicator is to use `store.isWaiting(MyAction)`, where `MyAction` is the async action you are waiting for.
 This works well for the majority of cases.

 Try running